AmericanGeezus/TeamsFunctions/help/about_TeamsSession.md

 Connect-SkypeOnline -Identity John@domain.com [-OverrideAdminDomain domain.onmicrosoft.com]
 ````

-Establishes a session to SkypeOnline (aka the Teams BackEnd).
+Example 1 establishes a session to SkypeOnline (aka the Teams BackEnd).
 The Override Admin Domain is optional and only needed for Hybrid Scenarios where the DNS entries point to the Skype OnPrem Platform.

 - If the SkypeOnlineConnector is used, enables the session for reconnection.
 - If the MicrosoftTeams Module is used, an authentication dialog is shown.